josephgrossberg/templates/README.markdown

 Base
 --------
-To use: `rails -m /path/to/base.rb new_project_name`
+To use: `rails -m /path/to/intridea_base.rb new_project_name`

-The base.rb template installs Authlogic, RSpec and JQuery (and removes Prototype), in addition to a few other essentials.
+The intridea_base.rb template installs Authlogic, RSpec and JQuery (and removes Prototype), in addition to a few other essentials.

 *Plugins:*